 In preparing the financial statements, transactions in a currency other than the entity's functional currency ("foreign currencies") are recorded at the rates of exchange prevailing on the date of the transaction.
 At the end of each reporting period, monetary items denominated in foreign currencies are re-translated at the rates prevailing at the end of the reporting period.
-Nonmonetary items carried at fair value that are denominated in foreign currencies are re-translated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are re-translated at the rate denominated in foreign currencies are re-translated at the rate denominated in foreign currencies are re-translated at the rate denominated in foreign currencies are re-translated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not re-translated.